 I'm pretty sure there won't be a big demand for squashkins, but they are pretty cool to grow.
 It's a neat experiment to do if you are growing both pumpkins and yellow squash to see what sizes and shapes you get.
 I managed to get two squashkins from this experiment.
-One looked more like a pumpkin and one looked more like a squash but with a more bumpy exterior.
+One looked more like a pumpkin and one looked more like a squash but with a bumpier exterior.

-If you do choose to grow pumpkin-squash hybrids, you can always save your seeds to grow the next year to get more hybrid plants growing to see if you get more squashkins.
-The experiments with hybrids is neverending.
+If you do choose to grow pumpkin-squash hybrids, you can always save your seeds to grow the next year to get more hybrid plants growing and see if you produce more squashkins.
+Experimenting with hybrids is never-ending.
 You could even add some zucchini plants into the mix to see if you can get interesting hybrids with all three varieties of plants.
 I love gardening and all the neat things you can do simply with some dirt, sun, and water!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.